 Checkup double-up.
 When you reach 32 weeks, most healthcare providers will want to start seeing you every two weeks instead of just once a month.
 Among other things, your provider will be on the lookout for signs of infection, preterm labor, or preeclampsia.

 Delivery drill.
 A tour of the hospital where you'll be delivering will take you through the labor and postpartum rooms, and acquaint you with registration procedures and paperwork.
 Knowing where to go and what to do ahead of time will prevent a last-minute scramble when you're in labor.
 Map out and travel two different routes to the hospital.

 School days.
-Be an active participant in your childbirth classes: Ask lots of questions, and feel free to talk about your hopes and fears.
+Your childbirth classes are probably starting around this time.
+Be an active participant: Ask lots of questions, and feel free to talk about your hopes and fears.
 Don't forget to bring your partner so that you're both prepared when the moment arrives.